-After you have had an initial consultation with an injury attorney, and you decide to hire them to represent you, there is a process that generally takes a good amount of time before they can get you your money.
-We like our clients at Justice Law Center to be as informed as possible.
+We like our clients at Justice Law Center to be as informed as possible throughout the entire claim process.
 So, we have detailed the entire process from right when hire your Ely Personal Injury Attorney, to the day that you cash your check.

 The first step after you have been injured and someone else is at fault, (sorry breaking your toe on the coffee table on your way to the fridge at 2am doesn’t count,) is to hire an experienced personal injury lawyer to represent you.
 If you try to negotiate with the insurance agencies yourself, you will be at a severe disadvantage unless you have personal injury law experience yourself.